-Lights On Afterschool and National Summer Learning are two national days of advocacy to raise awareness of importance of out of school time programs.
+Lights On Afterschool and Summer Learning Day are two national days of advocacy to raise awareness of importance of out of school time programs.

-Governor Haley proclaims October 20th, 2016 Lights On Afterschool Day as 2,300 students participate in events ranging from student writing, open house tours, speakers and more!
+Governor Haley proclaimed October 20, 2016 Lights On Afterschool Day as 2,300 students participate in events ranging from student writing, open house tours, speakers and more!